 |Primary governing law:||Tex.
 Const. art.
 III, §§ 25-28|

-On November 8, that DC court denied Texas' motion for summary judgment in the preclearance case, sending the question to trial; on August 28, 2012, the court refused to preclear each of the three maps.
+On November 8, that court denied Texas' motion for summary judgment in the preclearance case, sending the question to trial; on August 28, 2012, the court refused to preclear each of the three maps.
 On June 25, 2013, the Supreme Court struck down the form ula that required Texas to seek preclearance; following that decision, the refusal to preclear Texas's maps was vacated.
 Groups challenging Texas's plans have sought "bail-in" orders under section 3 of the Voting Rights Act, which would subject Texas to continuing preclearance requirements.

 On June 22, 2011, the state Senate passed SB 22, which would create a system for congressional districting similar to Washington's redistricting process, effective for the 2020 redistricting cycle; the bill was not considered by the state House.